In this 4-minute read:

 - What if you can’t maintain distance between staff and clients?

-Across the United States, businesses are starting to reopen.
-But states and local health departments are encouraging people to continue to maintain social distancing measures as they go out and try to live a normal life again.
+Across the United States, businesses have moved in and out of “reopening” protocols due to the continuing COVID-19 pandemic.
+However, even in states that are in a condition of “open-ness,” state and local health departments are encouraging people to continue to maintain social distancing measures as they go out and try to live a normal life again.

 One business where it may be difficult to achieve full social distance, particularly between staff and client, is hair and nail salons.
 We have some tips for how you can help your salon keep social distancing measures, or at the very least maintain healthy practices when a strict 6-foot social distance isn’t possible.